brewpi-remix/brewpi-tools-rmx/README.md

 All credit for the original [brewpi-tools](https://github.com/BrewPi/brewpi-tools) goes to [@elcojacobs](https://github.com/elcojacobs), [@vanosg](https://github.com/vanosg), [@routhcr](https://github.com/routhcr), [@ajt2](https://github.com/ajt2) and I'm sure many more contributors around the world.
 My apologies if I have missed anyone; those were the names listed as contributors on the Legacy branch.

-In order that I can assure myself that these scripts will always have access to that which they need to operate (and to facillitate other changes which branch from there), all the [BrewPi](https://github.com/BrewPi) projects' Legacy branches have been forked to my own repositories:
+In order that I can assure myself that these scripts will always have access to that which they need to operate (and to facilitate other changes which branch from there), all the [BrewPi](https://github.com/BrewPi) projects' Legacy branches have been forked to my own repositories:

-Original Repository | Description | New Repository
+Original Repository | Description | Remix Repository
 ------------ | ------------- | -------------
 [brewpi-tools](https://github.com/BrewPi/brewpi-tools) | The original version of this tools repository. | [BrewPi Tools Remix](https://github.com/lbussy/brewpi-tools-rmx)
 [brewpi-script](https://github.com/BrewPi/brewpi-script) | Scripts which log the data, monitor the temperature profile and communicate with the BrewPi slave and the web server. | [BrewPi Script Remix](https://github.com/lbussy/brewpi-script-rmx)